MicrosoftDocs/winrt-api/windows.ui.xaml.input/keyboardacceleratorinvokedeventargs_element.md

 # Windows.UI.Xaml.Input.KeyboardAcceleratorInvokedEventArgs.Element

 ## -description
-Gets the object associated with the keyboard shortcut (accelerator).
+Gets the object associated with the [keyboard shortcut (or accelerator)](keyboardaccelerator.md).

 ## -property-value
-A reference to the object associated with the keyboard shortcut.
+A reference to the object associated with the [keyboard shortcut (or accelerator)](keyboardaccelerator.md).

 ## -remarks